ajktown/docs/dev/diagrams/on-get-shared-resource-by-url.md

 @startuml

-title GET Use Shared Resource Link
+title GET Use Shared Resource by URL

 participant "End User" as user participant "FE" as fe